Architecture of Sydney: Heritage laws: poor attitudes to historic buildings throughout the 1970s to the 2000s

 Historic preservation exists in Sydney and is overseen by the New South Wales State Heritage Register, established in 1999.
 Some of Sydney's grandest edifices have been replaced with contemporary architecture, a trend which began in the 1960s and has continued throughout to the present day.
 Lax heritage conservation in Sydney has attracted the ire of Sydneysiders, who are often in opposition to what government or local authorities want for the city, something seen recently with government contesting the heritage-status of the Sirius building at The Rocks.
 The demolition of the Regent Theatre on George Street in 1988, which had been slowly falling into disrepair, is a reflection of the shoddy heritage attitudes that persisted in the 20th-century, despite protests from Sydneysiders and pleas for green bans: the ornate Free Classical-style theatre was purchased cheaply by property developer Leon Fink, who subsequently demolished the building days after purchasing it.
 Sydney Mayor Clover Moore, then the MP for Bligh, addressed a crowd in Martin Place in 1988 to help save the building.

 Another example of a recent demolition of a Sydney building was the loss of the head office of the Rural Bank at 52 Martin Place.
 The art deco building, designed in the 1930s by F.W.
 Turner, was controversially demolished in 1983 for a "modern" State Bank tower.
-Despite staunch public protest, building's design significance and a listing y the Australian Heritage Commission listing were unable to prevent it being destroyed.
+Despite staunch public protest, building's design significance and a listing in the Australian Heritage Commission listing were unable to prevent it being destroyed.
 Articles in The Sydney Morning Herald on 2 February 1982 ran spreads about protecting the building at public meetings organised by the Australian Institute of Architects.

 Another controversial demolition of a prominent Sydney building was Anthony Hordern & Sons, once Sydney's largest department store.
 The building was constructed in 1905 with an entrance in Italian marble in a Victorian style.
 The Anthony Hordern Brickfield Hill site, Palace Emporium, was subsequently used by the NSW Institute of Technology (now UTS) for some years.
 The emporium buildings were controversially demolished in 1986 for the World Square development, which remained a hole in the ground for nearly twenty years, before finally being completed in 2004.
 Despite the hugely contested and much lamented demolition, there are some legacies remaining in Sydney, such as the Hordern Pavilion, Hordern Towers (within the World Square development), and the Presbyterian Ladies' College in Croydon of which its oldest building, 'Shubra Hall' was the home of Anthony Hordern III until 1889.